Telephone and Data Systems, Inc. research snapshot

 TDS AI Stock Forecast Scenarios

-The TDS AI stock forecast uses scenario math around the $34.14 quote and $0.54 trailing EPS, adjusted for the post-UScellular-sale structure.
-Outcomes depend heavily on broadband subscriber growth, tower lease income, capital allocation, and the multiple investors assign to the smaller post-sale company.
+The TDS AI stock forecast uses scenario math around the $34.12 quote and the $0.54 trailing EPS, which includes non-recurring gains, and it treats the Q2 2026 earnings report on August 7, 2026 as the key near-term input.
+Outcomes depend on broadband subscriber growth, Array tower lease income, capital allocation, and the multiple investors assign to the smaller post-sale company.

 Bullish case